CarolinaLi/carolinali.github.io/README.md

 # carolinali.github.io
 ## Portfolio

 This is the source code for my portfolio website.
-The master branch is for deployment, go to the src branch to see the actual code.
+The master branch is for deployment; see the code on the src branch.